 Study Abroad Opportunities

-Wofford’s associations with the Council on International Education Exchange (CIEE), the Institute for the International Education of Students (IES), the School for International Training (SIT), the Danish Institute for Study Abroad (DIS), and other programs make available a number of opportunities for year-long, semester-long, January and summer programs of study abroad in Europe, Africa, Asia, Australia, as well as North America, Central America and South America.
+Wofford’s affiliation with the Council on International Education Exchange (CIEE), the Institute for the International Education of Students (IES), the School for International Training (SIT), the Danish Institute for Study Abroad (DIS), and other programs make available a number of opportunities for year-long, semester-long, January and summer programs in Europe, Africa, Asia, Australia, as well as North America, Central America and South America.
 In addition, Wofford-sponsored faculty-led opportunities are available during Interim.
 The office also assists students in applying to participate in credit-bearing internship programs in Washington, D.C., and New York, N.Y.

 These programs offer a wide variety of courses and specialized curricula; several do not require preparation in a foreign language, but do require on-site language study.
 For participating Wofford students, credits in these programs are awarded by Wofford and thus are included in the computation of the cumulative grade-point averages of those students.
 Financial aid may be applied toward program costs and other educational expenses for approved semester study abroad programs.